mindersec/minder/docs/docs/how-to/setup-autoremediation.md

 * A Minder account
 * An enrolled Provider (e.g., GitHub) and registered repositories

-## Create a rule types that you want to use auto-remediation on
+## Create a rule type that you want to use auto-remediation on

 The `remediate` feature is available for all rule types that have the `remediate` section defined in their `<alert-type>.yaml` file.
 When the `remediate` feature is turned `on`, Minder will try to automatically remediate failed